-World Vision New Zealand launches Ukraine crisis appeal as they deliver emergency aid to refugees fleeing the conflict
+World Vision launches Ukraine crisis appeal to deliver emergency aid

 01 Mar 2022 by World Vision New Zealand

-World Vision New Zealand launches Ukraine crisis appeal as they deliver emergency aid to refugees fleeing the conflict
+World Vision launches Ukraine crisis appeal to deliver emergency aid

 The international aid organisation has begun distributing aid on the Romanian border to refugees fleeing from Ukraine and will be scaling up its operations in the coming days.